g1mv/density/README.md

 File used : enwik8 (100 MB)

-Platform : MacBook Pro, OSX 10.13.2, 2.3 GHz Intel Core i7, 8Gb 1600 MHz DDR, SSD, compiling with Clang/LLVM 9.0.0
+Platform : MacBook Pro, MacOS 10.13.2, 2.3 GHz Intel Core i7, 8Gb 1600 MHz DDR, SSD, compiling with Clang/LLVM 9.0.0

 Timing : using the *time* function, and taking the best *user* output after multiple runs.
 In the case of density, the in-memory integrated benchmark's best value (which uses the same usermode CPU timing) is used.